 The essay advice that UCLA Anderson provides is excellent, not just for Anderson’s essays, but for most MBA essays.
-We’ve provided it here.
+We’ve provided it here in the black font.
 Read it carefully.
+Our advice is in blue.

 • Your essays are the primary way for you to share your perspectives and plans with the admissions committee.
 The best essays are introspective, genuine and succinct in directly answering our questions and responding to our topics.